 The Art of Baptism

 Depictions of biblical water miracles are often found within the baptisteries of churches, cathedrals and basilicas.
 This tradition goes right back to the Early Church.
 In the Catacombs of Rome, where Christians sheltered from persecution during the second and third centuries AD, such scenes were very common.
-As well as scenes of the Baptism of Christ, those of Noah’s Ark, Moses striking the rock and Jonah and the Whale are often found painted on the walls.
+As well as scenes of the Baptism of Christ, those of Noah’s Ark, Moses striking the rock and Jonah and the Whale were painted on the walls.

 In the Middle Ages, the grand Baptistery of St John the Baptist in Florence was adorned with scenes from Scripture.
-Its doors, designed by Andrea Pisano and Lorenzo Ghiberti, feature scores of stories from the Old and New Testament, while its ceiling mosaics picture stories from the book of Genesis, as well as the lives of Christ, the Virgin and St John the Baptist.
+Its doors, designed by Andrea Pisano and Lorenzo Ghiberti, feature scores of stories from the Old and New Testaments, while its ceiling mosaics picture stories from the book of Genesis, as well as the lives of Christ, the Virgin and St John the Baptist.

 Traditionally baptismal fonts have also been decorated with scenes from the Bible.
 For example, the famous bronze font of Church of St Barthelemy (in Liege, Belgium) features various baptismal scenes from the New Testament – including the Ministry of St John the Baptist, the Baptism of Christ and St Peter baptising Cornelius.

 Within Great Britain, it’s standard for traditional Catholic churches to have artwork relating to baptism within either the existing or former baptistery.
 This can take the form of stained glass, mosaic, paintings or font carvings.
 The most common scene is of the Baptism of Christ.
 Christ is usually pictured ankle deep in the Jordan while St John the Baptist is seen pouring water from a scallop shell and the Holy Spirit descends in the form of a dove.
-Sometimes, the Old Testament water miracles are also featured, as are water stories from the New Testament, such as Christ meeting the woman at the well or the miracle at Cana.
+Sometimes, the Old Testament water miracles are also featured, as are water-themed stories from the New Testament, such as Christ meeting the woman at the well or the miracle at Cana.

 In Closing: the Prayer for Blessing of the Baptismal Waters